-Skills: UX and UI design, Illustration, Creation of Game Assets, Unity
+Skills: UX and UI design, Illustration, Creation of Game Assets, basic Unity

 In the game, the player takes control of the three main characters as they are enlisted by a mischievous Victorian Jester to help him find his missing pranks.
 The player must first explore the school, searching for the scattered jokes before assisting the Jester in an ultimate jape.
 However as the story unfolds through cutscenes and addictive minigames, it becomes clear he has evil intentions!
 I was involved from the early stages of the project, creating thorough wireframes and UX, developing the tactile UI style, designing numerous interfaces, creating illustrated in-game assets, achievement badges and finally assisting the developer with implementing game assets into the 3D Unity environment.

 The eccentric show, written in part by Josh Weinstein (The Simpsons) features a unique blend of puppetry, Japanese vinyl toys and digital effects.
 I wanted to ensure that the tactile and irreverent style of the series was reflected in my interface designs for the game.
 For one of the chief UI features, we decided to incorporate main character Becky’s rucksack.
 When tapped, it opened up to reveal Becky’s GPS device – which served as our map of the school, a scrap paper styled To Do list and button badges that link the player to the achievements screen.
 We were careful to ensure that all designs followed CBBC’s GEL guidelines of the time which look to promote consistency and accessibility in all of their games.